-- b) it is the responsibility of the OC to provide a gear steward. - c) if a rider does not have their gear checked by the appointed gear check steward, they may incur elimination at the discretion of the Ground Jury, Appeal Committee or TD - d) every consideration must be given to not disturbing the harmony of the horse and rider prior to them entering the competition area - e) the gear steward must not alter any gear.
+- b) it is the responsibility of the OC to provide a gear steward.
+It is the ultimate responsibility of the competitor to comply with the rules relating to gear - c) if a rider does not have their gear checked by the appointed gear check steward, they may incur elimination at the discretion of the Ground Jury, Appeal Committee or TD - d) every consideration must be given to not disturbing the harmony of the horse and rider prior to them entering the competition area - e) the gear steward must not alter any gear.
 If gear is too loose or incorrectly fitted, the rider or their agent must make the necessary adjustments